nikhilbarhate99/PPO-PyTorch/README.md

 - To train a new network : run `PPO.py` or `PPO_continuous.py`
 - All the hyperparameters are in the `PPO.py` or `PPO_continuous.py` file
 - If you are trying to train it on a environment where action dimension = 1, make sure to check the tensor dimensions in the update function of PPO class, since I have used `torch.squeeze()` quite a few times. `torch.squeeze()` squeezes the tensor such that there are no dimensions of length = 1 ([more info](https://pytorch.org/docs/stable/torch.html?highlight=torch%20squeeze#torch.squeeze)).
 - Number of actors for collecting experience = 1.
-This could be easily changed by creating multiple instances of ActorCritic networks in the PPO class and using them to collect experience (like A3C and standard PPO).
+This could be changed by creating multiple instances of ActorCritic networks in the PPO class and using them to collect experience (like A3C and standard PPO).

 ## Dependencies
 Trained and tested on: